ckeditor/ckeditor5/docs/framework/guides/development-tools.md

 ### Demo

-Click the <b>"Inspect editor"</b> button below to attache the inspector to the editor:
+Click the <b>"Inspect editor"</b> button below to attach the inspector to the editor:

 {@snippet framework/development-tools/inspector}

+### Contributing to the inspector

+The source code of CKEditor 5 inspector and its issue tracker is available on GitHub in https://github.com/ckeditor/ckeditor5-inspector.

 ## Testing helpers